 When her daughter was a toddler, Debra decided to take a short hiatus from writing to concentrate on all things motherhood.
 There wasn’t a task she didn’t take on, including making Halloween costumes, volunteering for room parent every year, and becoming a Girl Scout leader.
 By the way, her idea of camping is staying at a three star hotel.
 Not precisely the roughing it kind of girl.
 At the urging of her daughter, Deb has found herself sleeping on a mat in a tent in the wild, and in a plywood cabin she lovingly referred to rent a shack.
 It is amazing what we will do for our young.

 Time past, as it is want to do, no matter how hard we might try to stop it.
 One day Debra realized her daughter was entering high school and it was time to get back to work.
 She started writing a series aimed at older teens and adults.
 Right about that time she acquired the rights to all of her previously published novels her short stories.
 Deb was always the type of writer who would have been revising her books in the bookstore, if bookstores did not frown upon such things.
 She decided to take a look at the novels before allowing them to be published as e-books.
 As anyone who knows Deb might have suspected, she thought the novels needed a little polishing.
 In some cases this polishing involved ripping the book to shreds and starting from scratch, saving only a glimmer of the original novel.
 It also meant putting the series on hold until the old novels were ready for publication.

-Deb lives in the mid-west with her family, their two Irish Setters who often make appearances in her books, and two cats who keep asking for starring roles.
+Deb lives in California with her family, their two Irish Setters who often make appearances in her books, and two cats who keep asking for starring roles.